Welcome to the WWV Amateur Radio Club and WWØWWV

 User Permissions:

-WWV ARC members who would like to be proactive and register their membership for 2025, please click on this link to go to the Stripe payment page: RENEW.
+WWV ARC members who would like to renew their membership, please click on this link to go to the Stripe payment page: RENEW.
 If you'd like to renew by mail, send your check to WWV ARC, PO Box 273226, Fort Collins, CO 80527

 How does one arrive at the exact number of cycles of radiation a cesium-133 atom makes in order to define one second?